Z4kM4rm3l/magni/README.md

 Magni is a multi-tenant AI customer support platform designed to automate customer conversations while maintaining control over **routing, knowledge grounding, human escalation, tenant isolation, and AI costs**.

 Rather than relying on a single general-purpose chatbot, Magni uses a coordinated team of specialized AI agents.
-Conversations are triaged, routed, resolved, or escalated through an explicit orchestration layer, giving each agent a focused responsibility and making the overall system easier to reason about and debug.
+Conversations are triaged, routed, resolved, or escalated through an explicit orchestration layer, making the system easier to reason about, test, and debug.

 Magni is the flagship product of **Lemram Industries**.

 **Role:** Solo Architect & AI Software Engineer **Status:** Deployed and pilot-ready
-**Primary Stack:** Python, Flask, PostgreSQL, SQLAlchemy, Google Gemini 2.5, Stripe, Railway
+**Stack:** Python, Flask, PostgreSQL, SQLAlchemy, Google Gemini 2.5, Stripe, Railway

 ---